 The Group has a number of customers to whom it provides both products and services.
-Within the Food Ingredients and Supplement segment, the Group supplies to a number of retailers through one single external distributor who accounts for 75% of total revenue for this segment.
-The Group supplies to a few external customers for the Sheep Collagen segment, where the major customer accounts for 97% of revenue for this segment
+Within the Food Ingredients and Supplement segment, the Group supplies to a number of retailers through one single external distributor who account for 65% of total revenue for this segment.
+The Group supplies to a few external customers for the Sheep Collagen segment, where the major customer accounts for 99.6% of revenue for this segment.